raynamharris/DissociationTest/markdownfiles/01_DissociationTest.md

 ---------------

-In this analysis, I examine the effect that cell dissasociation has on CA1, CA3, and DG gene expression relative to homogenized tissue samples.
+In this analysis, I examine the effect that cell dissasociation has on CA1, CA3, and DG gene expression relative to control tissue samples.

 Here is a brief overview of the samples being compared.